OlegMishin/A500_8MB_ide2/README.md

 Flash ROM contains BSC Oktopussy ROM and can be reflashed on-board.
 The flashing software tool design is progress.

+Works with A500.
+Doesn't work with CDTV due to DMAC on board (when I have a chance to test, I will update FW for CDTV).

 # CLPD:
 In the design I use Microchip ATF1508 or Altera EPM7128S - true 5V CPLD in 100 pin TQFP package.
 The source code is in verilog.
 Design tool - Quartus 13.0sp1.